brkarcher/brkarcher.github.io/shadow.md

 "It doesn't sound particularly... commanding, Beca."

 "It's the surest way to the top.
-Half the Librarians in the last century came from the ranks of the secretaries to the Librarian.
-I know Librarianship sounds dreadful to you, but parley the position correctly and your peers will assume you're being groomed for it.
+Half the librarians in the last century came from the ranks of the secretaries to the librarian.
+I know librarianship sounds dreadful to you, but parley the position correctly and your peers will assume you're being groomed for it.
 Move laterally from there."

 Philla tapped her finger on her cheek, calculating.